stack72/TeamCitySharp/README.md

 http://stack72.mit-license.org/

 ##Installation
-* install-package TeamCitysharp
+* Install-ackage TeamCitySharp
 * Download source and compile

 ##Build Monitor
 * There is a build monitor build with TeamCitySharp.
-It can be found at <link>
+It can be found at https://github.com/stack72/TeamCityMonitor

 ##Sample Usage
 * To get a list of projects